fthiagocdo/ionic-test/README.md

 Complete and push this test before the 2h time limit.
 Any other commit after that time limit will be ignored.

+All tests must pass for your challenge to be completed.
+So, don't forget to run the "npm test" command.

 ### Login page (/login):
 Implement a login form using FormGroup/FormBuilder with the following:
 1. Email address (required and valid email address).
 Its form control name should be "email";